 See Related: Funny German Jokes to Know

-Chris Pratt is a LIAR!
+15. Chris Pratt is a LIAR!

-While you can own a piece of history by purchasing your own piece of the Berlin Wall online, it turns out that actor Chris Pratt’s high school German teacher, Frau (Mrs) Novak, owns a piece of junk!
+While you can own a piece of history by purchasing your piece of the Berlin Wall online, it turns out that actor Chris Pratt’s high school German teacher, Frau (Mrs) Novak, owns a piece of junk!

 In a 2018 episode of Jimmy Kimmel Live!
-Chris Pratt admitted to gifting his German teacher a piece of concrete he’d been kicking around, his reason being to get out of trouble for tardiness, and told her on the fly that the piece of rubble was actually a gift from his cousin who had seen the Wall come down in November 1989!
+Chris Pratt admitted to gifting his German teacher a piece of concrete he’d been kicking around, his reason being to get out of trouble for delay, and told her on the fly that the piece of rubble was actually a gift from his cousin who had seen the Wall come down in November 1989!

 - How to Find Cheap Flights to Germany

-- Best German Christmas Markets to Visit
+- Christmas Markets in Germany to Visit

 - Pictures of Germany

-- Belgium Flag vs Germany Flag
+- Belgium Flag vs. Germany Flag

 - About the Author